-For my reporting on blasphemy and religious minorities in Pakistan, I won two prestigious journalism awards in 2016: Kurt Schork Memorial award provided by Thomson Reuters, and print journalism award by the London-based Frontline Club.
+For my reporting on blasphemy and religious minorities in Pakistan, I have won two prestigious journalism awards in 2016: Kurt Schork Memorial award provided by Thomson Reuters, and print journalism award by the London-based Frontline Club.

 I am passionate about reporting on human rights in conflict areas, researching digital warfare and misinformation, and press freedom in the authoritarian regimes.